 An organisation supporting families affected by childhood cancer.

 - Edinburgh – Children with Cancer and Leukaemia Advice and Support for Parents (CCLASP)

 An organisation providing emotional and practical support and assistance to families living with and caring for children suffering from cancer and leukaemia.

 - Bath – Bath Cancer Unit Support Group (BCUSG)

 An organisation supporting the work of the Oncology and Radiotherapy Unit and Bath Royal United Hospital and other local units providing similar services.

 An organisation providing practical and financial support to children in Ireland suffering from cancer and their families.

 We also support the causes that matter most to our staff by matching their fundraising efforts (Capped) and offering time off for volunteering in their local communities.

 Case study: The Silver Line

 We are proud to work with The Silver Line.
-16 of our people volunteer as ‘Silver Line’ telephone friends, giving 30 minutes once a week to make a real difference.
+We have 16 of our people volunteering as ‘Silver Line’ telephone friends, giving 30 minutes once a week to make a real difference.
 They really enjoy it too!